Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 The CISO chief information security officer responsible for an organization's information and data security.
 I enabled MFA for the root user
-I also enabled MFA for IAM user using google authenticator.
-I Enabled Cloudtrail for auditing most API calls
-There are three types of users IAM User, Human user, System user IAM user is a global service
+I also enabled MFA for IAM user using google authenticator There are three types of users IAM User, Human user, System user IAM user is a global service
 IAM Roles- I AM roles manage who has permission to resources on AWS